This policy explains how and why we use personal information. It should be read in conjunction with our Cookies Policy further down this page.

 Who are we?

-We are the Office of the Police and Crime Commissioner for Staffordshire (the OPCC), we are a data controller for your personal information and are located in Block 9, Staffordshire Police HQ, Weston Road, Stafford, Staffordshire, ST18 0YY.
+We are the Staffordshire Commissioner’s Office for Police, Fire, and Crime (SCO), we are a data controller for your personal information and are located in Block 9, Staffordshire Police HQ, Weston Road, Stafford, Staffordshire, ST18 0YY.

 Your personal data – what is it?